paulorodriguesxv/NextJsFacebookPixel/README.md

 First, run the development server:

-- copy the file .env.template to .env.local and fill with pixel id code
+- copy the file .env.template to .env.local and set NEXT_PUBLIC_FACEBOOK_PIXEL_ID key with your pixel id code

 ```bash
 npm run dev